diskoverdata/diskover-docs/source_files/user_media_xytech_plugins.md

 ![Image: Order Status within Xytech Media Order Platform](images/screenshot_aja_diskover_media_edition_xytech_order_status_reports_by_phase.png)

-#### How to Search for Xytech Order Status in Diskover
+#### How to Search for Xytech Order Status

 ##### Search Overview

 The **order status** fields are part of the metadata harvested by Diskover.
 If a file at the source doesn’t have an asset ID attached to it, it goes without saying that no details will be harvested and/or be available within Diskover.

-In addition to the [manual search syntax explained in the Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#manual-queries), the AJA Diskover Media Edition allows end-users to search on multiple Xytech order status attributes.
+In addition to the [manual search syntax explained in the Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#manual-queries), users can search on multiple Xytech order status attributes.

 ##### Search Syntax